elearningdifferently/adapt-diagnosticResults/README.md

 If the course has mandatory content, or content that must be completed due to the learner failing a diagnostic question, a continue button will be shown to navigate to the main course.

-This component does not have the retry functionailty found in the base assessmentResults component.
+This component does not have the retry functionality found in the base assessmentResults component.

 ### Attributes
 **_continue** (object): Contains value for **button**.